Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 This opposition highlights the fundamental incompatibility between a model based on individual freedom and critical reason, and another founded on organic unity, irrationality and collective submission.

 But the open society is fragile, always unfinished and constantly being called into question.
-It is confronted by nostalgic tendencies, the loss of the sense of security that the tribal community embodied for its members, and the desire to restore the original communitarianism, possibly through violence.
+It is confronted by nostalgic tendencies, the loss of the sense of security that the tribal community embodied for its members, and the desire to restore the original communitarian order, possibly through violence.